sandipanp/lending_club_case_study/README.md

 - Borrowers with middle income group ( 40K to 60K ) with loan amount above 15K.
 - Borrowers accross all income groups with interest rate more than 12%.
 - Borrowers with middle income group ( 40K to 60K ) has taken higher loan amount with home ownership as mortgage.
-- Loan around 14K for longer duration.
+- Loans for longer duration.
 - Loan amount 11K to 14K with purpose as small business, cerit card, wedding, debt consolidation and house.
 - Loan with loan grade C with sub grade C1 and C2, grade D with sub grade D2 and D3, grade E with sub grade E1 and E1 having loan amount betweein 10K to 15K.